OfficeDev/office-js-docs-pr/docs/outlook/one-outlook.md

 For guidance on how to sideload your add-in, see [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md).

 > [!TIP]
-> If you're moving from the classic Outlook client on Windows to the new Outlook client, note that that the location of add-ins is different.
+> If you're moving from the classic Outlook client on Windows to the new Outlook client, note that the location of add-ins is different.
 While add-ins are accessed from the ribbon or app bar in the classic Outlook client, access to add-ins in the new Outlook client depends on whether you're reading or composing a mail item.
 To learn more, see [Use add-ins in Outlook](https://support.microsoft.com/office/1ee261f9-49bf-4ba6-b3e2-2ba7bcab64c8).

 ## Debug your add-in